GREEK 508 A: Lysias and Demosthenes

 Week 6

 Mon May 5: [Dem.]
 59.19-40; Breitenfeld, Sarah Brucia.
 “One of the Olynthians: Violence against Enslaved Female War Captives in Dem.
-19.196–98,” in Lennart Gilhaus, ed., Brill’s Companion to War Violence in the Ancient Mediterranean World (Leiden forthcoming)
+19.196–98,” in Lennart Gilhaus, ed., Brill’s Companion to War Violence in the Ancient Mediterranean World (Leiden forthcoming).
+CW: both the Greek text and the article discuss violence, including sexual violence.

 Week 7